 As Scotland’s capital and main transport hub, Edinburgh’s historic buildings, vast green spaces and steep cobblestone streets make a fascinating backdrop to set your sightseeing to.
-Whether you’ve only got one day in the city or have plenty of time to explore, here are a few tips for getting around in Edinburgh.
+Whether you’ve only got one day in the city or have plenty of time to explore, here are a few tips for how to get around in Edinburgh.

 While the city’s many hills offer a thorough workout, Edinburgh’s compact city center is easy to navigate on foot and walking tours are a popular way to take in the sights.
 Stroll through the old town along the famous Royal Mile between Edinburgh Castle and Holyrood Palace, then walk down Prince’s Street, the heart of the new town’s shopping district.
 Ardent hikers have plenty more options to work up a sweat—attempt the challenge of climbing Edinburgh’s famous seven hills or at least scale one of the peaks.
 Arthur’s Seat, at 251 meter (823 feet), offers some of the best city views, whereas Castle Rock, at 131-meter (430 foot) is the seat of the majestic Edinburgh Castle.